bikasaha/MalAware/README.md

 ## License

-This project is currently under review for a conference.
+This project is currently under review for [MSR 2025 conference](https://2025.msrconf.org/).
 The code is not open for redistribution or modification until the review process is complete.

 Once the project is accepted and published, the license will be updated to allow broader use, including release under a permissive open-source license such as **CC BY 4.0** or **MIT**.

-Please check back after the review process for updates on the license.

-**MaLAware** is open-source software released under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Contact